-Land Care Niagara (LCN) is dedicated to fostering a healthy and sustainable environment in both rural and urban settings.
-As a community-based, not-forprofit organization, LCN aims to empower citizens with knowledge and engagement in land resource management.
+LCN serves as the local delivery agent for Forests Ontario's 50 Million Tree Program in the Niagara Region, collaborating with numerous NEB landowners.
+LCN is dedicated to fostering a healthy and sustainable environment in both rural and urban settings.
+As a community-based, not-for-profit organization, LCN aims to empower citizens with knowledge and engagement in land resource management.
 Through educational outreach, training initiatives, and land stewardship activities, they provide services and information to both rural landowners and users of private and public lands in Niagara.
-Additionally, LCN serves as the local delivery agent for Forests Ontario's 50 Million Tree Program in the Niagara Region, collaborating with numerous Biosphere landowners.